Ruby Class Homework

 Enjoy sharing your children’s learning with them - every little helps.

-Homework is given on Friday and should be completed and returned by the following Wednesday.
+In Year 4, homework is given on Friday and should be completed and returned by the following Thursday.

 Homework through the School